Can ovarian cancer be found early?

-TVUS is a test that that uses sound waves to look at the uterus, fallopian tubes, and ovaries by putting an ultrasound wand into the vagina.
+TVUS is a test that uses sound waves to look at the uterus, fallopian tubes, and ovaries by putting an ultrasound wand into the vagina.
 It can help find a mass (tumor) in the ovary, but it can't actually tell if a mass is cancer or benign.
 When it is used for screening, most of the masses found are not cancer.

 CA-125 is a protein in the blood.
 In many women with ovarian cancer, levels of CA-125 are high.
 This test can be useful as a tumor marker to help guide treatment in women known to have ovarian cancer, because a high level often goes down if treatment is working.

-But CA-125 has not been found to be as useful as a screening test for ovarian cancer.
+But checking CA-125 levels has not been found to be as useful as a screening test for ovarian cancer.
 The problem with using this test for screening is that common conditions other than cancer can also cause high levels of CA-125.
 In women who have not been diagnosed with cancer, a high CA-125 level is more often caused by one of these other conditions and not ovarian cancer.
 Also, not everyone who has ovarian cancer has a high CA-125 level.
 When someone who is not known to have ovarian cancer has an abnormal CA-125 level, the doctor might repeat the test (to make sure the result is correct).
 The doctor could also consider ordering a transvaginal ultrasound test.

 In studies of women at average risk of ovarian cancer, using TVUS and CA-125 for screening led to more testing and sometimes more surgeries, but did not lower the number of deaths caused by ovarian cancer.
 For that reason, no major medical or professional organization recommends the routine use of TVUS or the CA-125 blood test to screen for ovarian cancer.

-Some organizations state that these tests may be offered to screen women who have a high risk of ovarian cancer due to an inherited genetic syndrome (discussed in the section, “Do we know what causes ovarian cancer?”).
+Some organizations state that these tests may be offered to screen women who have a high risk of ovarian cancer due to an inherited genetic syndrome (discussed in the section “Do we know what causes ovarian cancer?”).
 Still, even in these women, it’s not clear that using these tests for screening lowers their chances of dying from ovarian cancer.